gerritgr/MoleculeDiffusionGAN/README.md

 ## Run DSNN

+### On Colab
+You can run the notebook on Google Colab after installing some packags.

 ### Locally

 You can run DSNN locally using _main.ipynb_.
 First, install Anaconda, then create an environment with the Python dependencies (tested on _OS X_):